rossumai/deployment-manager/README.md

 <span style="color:#004795">**Push (upload) configuration for testing**</span>

 You've made your changes to the configuration - changed schema, hook settings etc in the `source` folder object's JSON definition .
 Run `push` command - this command calls git to see all changes in your local repository in `source` folder and pushes all changed objects to Rossum.
+New files are treated as new objects of the respective category and instead of patching existing object the tool attempts to create new instance of that object.

+> ⚠️ Be careful when deleting files (=objects).
+Changes marked as deleted in your git repository will result in deleting the counterpart object in Rossum.
+This includes for instance entire workspace - cascade delete is called on all child objects of the workspace.

 <span style="color:#004795">**Release tested configuration to production**</span>